 Chief Financial Officer

-Doug first joined Richmond Steel Recycling in 2004 and, in that time, has seen the organization grow from two to four yards.
+Doug first joined Richmond Steel Recycling in 2004 and, in that time, has seen the organization grow from two to six locations.
 No two days are the same in his position and it’s the challenge and pace of the company that he most enjoys.
 Doug’s role revolves around systems, financial reporting, and corporate compliance.
 His background prior to joining the Richmond Steel Recycling family includes a strong systems background with programs still sold in the marketplace.
-In his off duty time he has been extensively involved in his professional organization as an educator including coaching gold medalist performance from one of his accounting students.
+In his off duty time, he has been extensively involved in his professional organization as an educator including coaching gold medalist performance from one of his accounting students.

 Laura Necochea, CPHR